Healthy Pumpkin Muffins

-- These gluten-free pumpkin muffins are soft, fluffy and packed with pumpkin spice flavor.
+- These pumpkin muffins are soft and fluffy, packed with pumpkin spice flavor and studded with dark chocolate chips.

 Recipe ingredients